Is a wetland you care about under threat? We can help you stop it.

 Urdaibai, Spain — Guggenheim expansion project abandoned

-After two years of Red Alert mobilisation, the project was declared incompatible with the Urdaibai UNESCO Biosphere Reserve — a critical stopover for thousands of migratory birds.
+The project was declared incompatible with the Urdaibai UNESCO Biosphere Reserve — a critical stopover for thousands of migratory birds.
 A victory for citizens, science, and wetlands.

 What the Red Alert System offers